adminteractive/larastack/README.md

 ## Quickstart guide

-To quickly get start working on your next Drupal 8 project simply follow this quickstart guide.
+To quickly get start working on your next laravel project simply follow this quickstart guide.

 **NB!
 This quickstart guide assumes that you already have your host machine set